-Throughout my PhD I have been fortunate to have many opportunities to share my research with the public.
-The first of two ongoing commitments I have is as an assistant/ guide for tours and open days at the University of St Andrews Observatory.
-This is a great chance to get the public familiar with the practical challenges of astronomy, and the history of the telescopes and observatory at St Andrews.
-Secondly I am a driver and presenter for the Mobile Planetarium, which is a long standing outreach activity run by PhD students in the school of physics and astronomy.
-We take the planetarium mostly to primary and secondary schools to show children what they can see in the night sky themselves, but we have also engaged with homeless charities and other adult audiences as well.
+Throughout my PhD I was fortunate to have many opportunities to share my research with the public.
+The first of two commitments I had were as an assistant/ guide for tours and open days at the University of St Andrews Observatory.
+This was a great chance to get the public familiar with the practical challenges of astronomy, and the history of the telescopes and observatory at St Andrews.
+Secondly I was a driver and presenter for the Mobile Planetarium, which is a long standing outreach activity run by PhD students in the School of Physics and Astronomy.
+We exhibited the planetarium mostly to primary and secondary schools to show children what they can see in the night sky themselves, but we also engaged with homeless charities and other adult audiences as well.

 Cell Block Science (December 2 2019)

 Cell Block Science is a program established in 2016 lead by the University of St Andrews, where STEM researchers are able to give 2 hour-long talks/ interactive sessions to inmates in prisons around Scotland on topics related to their research.
 I was privileged to be able to deliver three such sessions in December of last year, at HMYOI Polmont, about my research and about the detection of exoplanets in general.
 It was a truly fascinating experience, but more importantly it was fantastic to engage an often ignored group of people, who were amongst the most engaged and inquisitive I have experienced.

 Royal Society Summer Science Exhibition (July 1-7 2019)